 Who we are and what we do

-The Information Commissioner is an officer of Parliament appointed by Parliament under the Access to Information Act, Canada’s freedom of information legislation.
+The Information Commissioner is an Agent of Parliament appointed under the Access to Information Act, Canada’s freedom of information legislation.
 The Commissioner reviews the complaints of individuals and organizations who believe that federal institutions have not respected their rights under the Act.
-As an ombudsman, the Commissioner also promotes access to information in Canada.
+As an ombudsperson, the Commissioner also promotes access to information in Canada.

-Canada’s current Interim Information Commissioner, Suzanne Legault, began her term on June 30, 2009.
+Canada’s current Information Commissioner, Suzanne Legault, began her seven-year term on June 30, 2010, after serving one year as Interim Commissioner.
 Prior to this, she was Assistant Commissioner, Policy, Communications and Operations.
 Earlier in her career, Ms. Legault was Deputy Commissioner, Legislative and Parliamentary Affairs, at the Competition Bureau, Legal Counsel with the Department of Justice Canada, as well as a criminal lawyer in private practice and a Crown prosecutor.

-The Interim Commissioner is supported in her work by the Office of the Information Commissioner, an independent public body set up in 1983 under the Access to Information Act to respond to complaints from the public about access to government information.
+The Commissioner is supported in her work by the Office of the Information Commissioner (OIC), an independent public body set up in 1983 under the Access to Information Act to respond to complaints from the public about access to government information.

-We thoroughly and fairly investigate complaints about federal institutions’ handling of access to information requests.
+Our mission is to conduct efficient, fair and confidential investigations into complaints about federal institutions’ handling of access to information requests.
 We use mediation and persuasion to resolve them.
 We bring cases to the Federal Court of Canada when they involve important principles of law or legal interpretation.